dhatzige/Cursor_TalentSpottingAI/frontend/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+## UI Components and Authentication (2025-06-20)

+This project has undergone a significant refactoring to standardize its UI components and authentication mechanisms.

+### UI Component Strategy

+- **`shadcn/ui` Components**: We have migrated from legacy, custom-built UI components to the modern, accessible, and composable components from [`shadcn/ui`](https://ui.shadcn.com/).
+This includes core elements like `Button`, `Card`, and `Tabs`.
+- **Centralized Dashboard Components**: All shared components used across the various dashboards (e.g., `ChartContainer`, `Pagination`) are now located in `src/components/dashboard/shared`.
+This improves modularity and removes duplicated code.

+### Authentication

+- **Clerk-Powered Protected Routes**: All route protection is now handled by a single, canonical hook: `useProtectedRoute`.
+This hook is located in `src/lib/hooks` and is powered by [Clerk](https://clerk.com/) to ensure a consistent and secure authentication flow across the entire application.
+Legacy and mock authentication hooks have been removed.

+---

 ## Client-Side Hooks and Build Optimizations

 This project implements a robust solution for handling client-side hooks in Next.js App Router: